adachsoft/directory-scanner-tool

 Tool invocation (AI agent request)

-Once the tool is registered, AI agents (or your own code) call it through the AdachSoft\AiToolCall\PublicApi\AiToolCallFacade.
+Once the tools are registered, AI agents (or your own code) call them through the AdachSoft\AiToolCall\PublicApi\AiToolCallFacade.

 The directory_scanner tool exposes the following parameters schema (as seen in DirectoryScannerTool::getDefinition()):